Just random things I have to say about the web.

 After reading countless other blogs from the most prestigious sites on the net.
-Following all of the instructions that the search engines provided.
+Following all of the instructions that the search engines provide.
 The conclusion is clear:

 It’s all bullshit!

 While some of the suggestions they give are valid.
-There’s others I have to simply say “No way” to because it would fundamentally destroy this site like W3C compliance does.
-Sure, your site is view-able from the newest browser to a commodore 64 running lynx.
+There are others I have to simply say “No way” to because it would fundamentally destroy this site like W3C compliance does.
+Sure, your site is viewable from the newest browser to a commodore 64 running lynx.
 But it’s not fun or graphically nice on the eyes.

-There also used to be worry about “Webutation” or the reputation of your website.
-But quickly looking up some sites showed me that even if you are a total monster riddled with Mal-ware Trojans, pop-ups and hate speech it only drops to %70 so whats the point really?
+They’re also used to worry about “Webutation” or the reputation of your website.
+But quickly looking up some sites showed me that even if you are a total monster riddled with Mal-ware Trojans, pop-ups and hate speech it only drops to %70 so what’s the point really?
 Once again, “Webutation” is another buzzword that you can ceremoniously throw into the trash-can.

 That’s all I have today.